-One thing we have in common is our love for the Maine Coon Cat breed.
+One thing we have in common is our love for the Maine Coon breed.
 Maine Coon lovers know they are perfect cats!
-But does that mean every home is perfect for a Maine Coon?
+But does that mean every home is perfect for a Coonie?
 What if a cat could choose their family?
 What would their requirements be?

 Our homes wouldn't be complete without them.
 But maybe you know someone considering a Maine.
 Here are 10 times folks should think twice before bringing home a Coonie: